 Congratulations to awarded applicants!
-Please follow the link to the 2013 Small and Simple March Awarded Projects: 2013 SAS March Awards List
+Please follow the link to the 2013 Small and Simple October Awarded Projects: 2013 SAS October Award List

 The Small and Simple Projects Fund provides awards up to $25,000 to support community members in building community relationships around a project.
 Small and Simple Projects Fund activities may be physical projects as well as less tangible but equally significant educational, cultural, and relationship-strengthening activities.
 All projects must demonstrate its capacity to build a stronger and healthier community, and must:

 - Provide a public benefit and be free and open to all members of the public.

 - Emphasize self-help, with project ideas initiated, planned and implemented by the neighbors and community members who will themselves be impacted by the project.

 - Demonstrate community match.

 The Small and Simple Projects Fund is open to:

 - Neighborhood-based groups, community-based organizations, ad-hoc groups and business groups (such as chambers of commerce) who want to do a project to build stronger connections in their neighborhood.